Becoming a councillor

 Who can be a councillor?

-- be a British citizen, Irish citizen or an eligible Commonwealth or EU citizen – check if you’re eligible on the Electoral Commission website
+• be a British citizen, Irish citizen, an eligible Commonwealth citizen, a qualifying EU citizen, or an EU citizen with retained rights – check if you’re eligible on the Electoral Commission website

-- have worked in Hackney for a least a year before submitting your nomination – if you have more than one job, your main job must be in Hackney
+• have worked in Hackney for at least a year before submitting your nomination – if you have more than one job, your main job must be in Hackney

 Who cannot be a councillor